 To get feeding birds, you must have breeding birds in your backyard habitat.

-Put nestboxes in trees or along field edges to attract cavity-nesting birds such as bluebirds, chickadees, nuthatches and swallows.
+Put nestboxes on posts with predator guards along field edges to attract cavity-nesting birds such as Bluebirds, Chickadees, Nuthatches, and Tree Swallows.

 As you convert your backyard to a more bird-friendly habitat, food already has been incorporated with the use of seed and berry-producing plants.

 By adding feeders you expand the birds' selection and give yourself a perfect spot to observe the birds in action.

 As more birds arrive, add or adjust the menu.
 This is a fun, exciting learning process that ensures hours of enjoyment.

 It is individuals just like you, working to restore ecological health to their private land, who are taking the first step toward protecting habitat.